Mvogtsinga/Mvogtsinga/README.md

-- 👋 Hi, I’m @Mvogtsinga
+- 👋 Hi, I’m Aubin KOENIGSSOHN looking for career change in the IT.
+After a long time all around different sector,I decide to explore the IT World.
+I hope to find my place here.
 - 👀 I’m interested in Coding, Data Analyse and Software testing
 - 🌱 I’m currently learning how to code by Code Institut
 - 💞️ I’m looking to collaborate on any project